JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's changed?**

 We're deprecating `ios()`, `watchos()`, and `tvos()` target shortcuts in Kotlin Multiplatform DSL.
 They were designed to partially create a source set hierarchy for Apple targets.
-However, they were difficult to expand and could be confusing.
+However, they proved to be difficult to expand and sometimes confusing.

 For example, the `ios()` shortcut created both the `iosArm64` and `iosX64` targets but didn't include the `iosSimulatorArm64` target, which is necessary when working on hosts with Apple M chips.
 However, changing this shortcut was hard to implement